-January February March Total Salaries and wages, payroll taxes and retirement benefits Total per general ledger (A) Total Total Payroll Funding Summary from ADP payroll reports (B): Total Direct Deposit Total Total
+Salaries and wages, payroll taxes and retirement benefits

+per general ledger (A)

+Payroll Funding Summary from

+ADP payroll reports (B):

+Direct Deposit

+Check

+Garnishment

-Check Garnishment Employer/Employee Taxes 401k
+Employer/Employee Taxes

+401k

 Grand Total

 Variance (B)-(A)

 Variance %

 Salaries and wages, payroll taxes and retirement benefits were funded timely, on or before the payroll date, without exception.
-Variance is primarily due to payroll, taxes and benefits being recorded on an accrual basis.
-February has only twenty-eight days while January and March have thirty-one days.
+An unreconciled variance of 1.3% of salaries and wages, payroll taxes and benefits did not warrant further inquiry.

-Based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, and payroll taxes for the quarter ended March 31, 2022; and therefore, is in compliance with this Condition.
-State taxes, hospital taxes and fees were tested as part of Condition 7.2 below and no issues were noted.
-Therefore, based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, payroll taxes, property taxes, sales taxes, hospital taxes and fees and workers' compensation and is in compliance with this Condition.
+Based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, and payroll taxes for the quarter ended December 31, 2022.
+Property taxes, sales taxes, hospital taxes and fees were tested as part of Condition 7.2 below and no issues were noted.
+Therefore, based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, payroll taxes, property taxes, sales taxes, hospital taxes and fees and workers compensation and is in compliance with this Condition.